Blothorn/FTD/WeaponGuidance/STPG.md

 + `Group`: Weapon group (0-5).
 + `Type`: 0 for lasers, 1 for cannon, 2 for missiles.
 For turreted weapons, use the weapon type on the turret.
 + `TargetList`: The virtual mainframe that will be used for targetting.
 + `MinimumAltitude`: The minimum altitude of the aimpoint.
-Invalid aimpoints will be projected up to this altitude if it seems within the vehicle's bounding box.
+Invalid aimpoints will be projected up to this altitude.
 + `MaximumAltitude`: The maximum altitude of the aimpoint.
-Invalid aimpoints will be projected down to this altitude if it seems within the vehicle's bounding box.
+Invalid aimpoints will be projected down to this altitude.
 + `MinimumRange`: The minimum range to the target.
 Useful primarily for off-axis missiles.
 + `MaximumRange`: Maximum range to the intercept point (calculated using speed/delay TTT).
 + `FiringAngle`: Maximum deviation at which to fire.
 Future plans to allow for a vector3 to better accomodate missiles on turrets with no/limited elevation.